daxa-ai/pebblo/docs/gh_pages/docs/llama_index_safe_reader.md

 # Pebblo Safe DataReader for LlamaIndex

-This document describes how to augment your existing Llama DocumentReader with Pebblo Safe DocumentReader to get deep data visibility on the types of Topics and Entities ingested into the Gen-AI LlamaIndex application.
+This document describes how to augment your existing LlamaIndex DocumentReader with Pebblo Safe DocumentReader to get deep data visibility on the types of Topics and Entities ingested into the Gen-AI LlamaIndex application.
 For details on `Pebblo Daemon` see this [pebblo server](daemon.md) document.

-Pebblo Safe DocumentReader enables safe data ingestion for Llama `DocumentReader`.
+Pebblo Safe DocumentReader enables safe data ingestion for LlamaIndex `DocumentReader`.
 This is done by wrapping the document reader call with `Pebblo Safe DocumentReader`

 ## How to Pebblo enable Document Reading?